Author: Dr. Jean-Paul Rodrigue

 Prior to the Industrial Revolution, the quantity of freight transported between nations was negligible by contemporary standards.
 For instance, during the Middle Ages, the totality of French imports via the Saint-Gothard Passage (between Italy and Switzerland) would not fill a freight train.
 The amount of freight transported by the Venetian fleet, which dominated the Mediterranean trade for centuries, would not fill a modern container ship.
 By the late 16th century, the capacity of the British fleet was estimated to be around 68,000 tons and required 16,000 sailors.
 Containerships built in 2022 had a capacity of 236,000 tons and a crew of 22.

 The volume, but not the speed of trade improved under mercantilism (15th to 18th century), notably for maritime transportation.
-In spite of all, distribution capacities and speeds were very limited.
+Despite all, distribution capacities and speeds were very limited.
 For example, a stagecoach going through the English countryside in the 16th century had an average speed of two miles per hour.
 Moving one ton of cargo 30 miles (50 km) inland in the United States by the late 18th century was as costly as moving it across the Atlantic.
 The inland transportation system was very limited in its capacity to carry passengers and freight.
 By the late 18th century, canal systems emerged in Europe, initially in the Netherlands and England.
 They permitted the beginning of large movements of bulk freight inland and expanded regional trade.
 Maritime and fluvial transportation were the dominant modes of the pre-industrial era.

 2. The Industrial Revolution and Transportation (1800-1870)

 From the 1750s, a series of changes took place in Europe that would transform the global economic, political, social, and technological landscape.
 This came to be known as the industrial revolution as human and animal labor was substituted for mechanical labor, and new materials such as chemicals allowed for new processes and products.
 The factors that have led to the remarkable changes brought by the industrial revolution are subject to debate in terms of their role and importance in the emergence of capitalism.
 Four of them appear to be prevalent and interdependent: